blamairia/Sifco-Inv/APP_OVERVIEW.md

 - **Product & Catalog Management:**
   - Manage a detailed catalog of products, including raw materials, semi-finished goods, and finished goods.
   - Organize products into categories and subcategories.
+  - Capture dimensional data for sheet/pallet products (width and length in millimetres).
-  - Maintain a database of suppliers.
+  - Maintain a database of suppliers and B2B clients.

 - **Stock Management:**
   - Track real-time stock levels across multiple warehouses.